 unSCRIPTED with Greta Heinemann

-NOTE: This episode was recorded live at Rutt’s Cafe and there may be ambient noise and sounds that are outside of our control.
+NOTE: This episode was recorded live at S&W Country Diner and there may be ambient noise and sounds that are outside of our control.
 We hope it does not take away from your enjoyment of the conversation.
 Thanks for listening!

 Theme Music: “NPR” by Can’t Stop Won’t Stop (feat SiDizen King) / Purchase it on iTunes.